Meet Bright Kids Coalition Founder:

 Tiffany Kent, M.Ed (c) Gifted Education

-Tiffany Kent first dreamed up Bright Kids Coalition when she realized how hard it was to find real, practical resources for her profoundly gifted son.
-As a mom of four bright boys, a former educator, a PK-12 curriculum developer, and someone who was herself identified as “gifted” growing up, Tiffany noticed something important: many children (including those with bright and highly capable minds) struggle not due to a lack of cognitive capability, but because their executive functioning skills develop more slowly than their reasoning skills.When executive functioning skills lag behind, everyday life becomes harder than it needs to be for children, parents, and educators.
+Tiffany Kent first dreamed up Bright Kids Coalition when she realized how hard it was to find real, practical resources and quality education options for her bright children, including her profoundly gifted son.
+As a mom of four bright boys, a former educator, a PK-12 curriculum developer, and someone who was herself identified as “gifted” growing up, Tiffany noticed something that other experts have affirmed: gifted and advanced students are among the most neglected in the United States.

 This understanding that executive functioning skills actually have a greater impact on a child’s success is strongly supported by Harvard University’s Center on the Developing Child, which notes that executive function skills are more critical to long-term success than raw intelligence.
 They describe EF as the “air traffic control system of the brain,” guiding how children plan, focus, remember, regulate emotions, shift between tasks, and complete goals.